Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 When you order a drink at an outdoor cafe, you get chips and tarallini.
 Both are good.

 We bought lots of snacks on our way home every night.
+This taralli was quite good.
+Lard, pepper, and toasted almond.

 Graffiti is everywhere.
 This is the regional train to Pompeii.